 There are plenty of additional things to do, that aren’t listed here.
 I guarantee that there is at least one activity that will peak your interest.
 One of my favorites is renting a boat or jet skiing on Lake Mead.
 In the summer, the water actually feels like it’s the same temperature as the air.
 If your budget allows, I highly recommend checking it out.

-Strip clubs and adult shows like Magic Mike Live are also really popular for bachelor and bachelorette parties.
-Many strip clubs even offer free limo pick up packages.
+Gentlemen’s clubs and adult shows like Magic Mike Live are also really popular for bachelor and bachelorette parties.
+Many venues even offer free limo pick-up packages.
 You can save a ton of money by taking advantage of the specials offered by the club.

 If you’re on a budget, understand that by no means are you required to do any of these activities.
 You can have a ton of fun without spending stacks of cash.

 A lot of people prefer to just let loose and hit the nightclubs.
 I often fall into that camp too.
 Doing a bunch of activities like the ones mentioned above can get expensive.
 If you’re on a really tight budget, it may be a good idea to forgo some of these, or just choose one or two.

 Cost Of Food And Drinks (Alcohol) In Las Vegas